IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Virat Kohli has 2503 runs at an average of 64.17 and a strike rate of 94.23 in 49 ODI innings against Sri Lanka.
-He has also amassed 11 fifties and 10 centuries against them.
+Virat Kohli has 2506 runs at an average of 62.65 and a strike rate of 93.92 in 50 ODI innings against Sri Lanka.
+He has also hit 11 fifties and 10 centuries against them.

 -